ziotom78/raytracing_course/tomasi-ray-tracing-12b.md

 # Test

 - Implement two families of tests:
-    1. A [test for `InputStream`](https://github.com/ziotom78/pytracer/blob/c1f0ed490f322bb9db9db185127aac69ac790fba/test_all.py#L1037-L1081), which verifies that the position in a file is tracked correctly even if there are newlines or `unread_char` is called;
+    1. A [set of tests for `InputStream`](https://github.com/ziotom78/pytracer/blob/c1f0ed490f322bb9db9db185127aac69ac790fba/test_all.py#L1037-L1081), which verifies that the position in a file is tracked correctly even if there are newlines or `unread_char` is called;
-    2. A [test for `read_token`](https://github.com/ziotom78/pytracer/blob/c1f0ed490f322bb9db9db185127aac69ac790fba/test_all.py#L1083-L1104), which verifies that spaces and comments are skipped and that the token sequence is produced correctly.
+    2. A [set of tests for `read_token`](https://github.com/ziotom78/pytracer/blob/c1f0ed490f322bb9db9db185127aac69ac790fba/test_all.py#L1083-L1104), which verifies that spaces and comments are skipped and that the token sequence is produced correctly.

 - Writing these tests will allow you to familiarize yourself with the types you have defined (especially if you use *sum types*!), in preparation for the next lesson.